ETS-ReactNative2/StreamPools/README.md

 Both Sablier and Superfluid grasped attention of the industry, being considered useful primitives of the DeFi space.
 In 2020 Sablier was acquired by lending protocol Mainframe (currently HiFi Finance) and Paul Berg joined the company as a head of development.
 [Acquisition happened due to Mainframe's plan to use Sablier's technology into their fixed-rate lending protocol](https://blog.hifi.finance/mainframe-acquires-sablier-finance-8eecc8b3c69b).

 Superfluid, on the other hand, is used by Diagonal team that decided to build their crypto-native subscriptions payment system on top of the Superfluid's streaming solution.
-Diagonal CEO Tony Rosler told [CoinDesk](https://www.coindesk.com/business/2022/03/04/diagonal-raises-25m-for-web-3-subscription-payments/) that his team’s goal is to provide Web 3 merchants "an entire product suite to make payments as simple as possible" from connecting wallets and processing payments to handling accounting and sending subscription notifications to customers.
+Diagonal CEO, Tony Rosler, told [CoinDesk](https://www.coindesk.com/business/2022/03/04/diagonal-raises-25m-for-web-3-subscription-payments/) that his team’s goal is to provide Web 3 merchants "an entire product suite to make payments as simple as possible" from connecting wallets and processing payments to handling accounting and sending subscription notifications to customers.
 In March 2022 Diagonal announced raising of $2.5 million in a pre-seed round co-led by Mechanism Capital.

 ### Market opportunity

-When talking about Decentralized Finance (DeFi) it's always hard to correctly assess the market opportunity.
+When talking about Decentralized Finance (DeFi) it's always hard to precisely assess the market opportunity.
 The space has not matured yet and it's changing rapidly both due to the innovation, but also regulatory compliance.
 When we look at the Total Value Locked (TVL) in DeFi, we'll notice that it's growing.
 That growth indicates the growth of the industry as a whole and, what's inherent, growth of the user base.
 We can only hope that the trend will be sustained and we'll welcome more and more blockchain-native people on-board.
 As for the money streams themselves, it will take time.
 According to Antonopulous, it will take 15 years for people to fully understand what that is.
 [He said that](https://www.youtube.com/watch?v=gF_ZQ_eijPs&t=1369s) 5 years ago, hence we still have 10 years to go :)

 ### ROI

-The protocol may earn for its operation charging a service fee proportional to the interest accrued on the deposith within the platform.
+The protocol may earn for its operation charging a service fee proportional to the interest accrued on the deposits within the platform.
 If we assume:
 - taking 25% 'success' fee on the interest
 - the money flow on Stream Pools equal to the money flow generated by Superfluid (as a reference), equal to [$3.8 million/month](https://dune.xyz/msilb7/Testing-Superfluid) at the time of writing
 - 30 day average annual lending rate on DAI/USDT equal to ca. [3%](https://defirate.com/lend/) at the time of writing